-An iconic pub, beloved by locals, The Pig & Fiddle gastropub in the centre of Bath is a popular stop for both Bathonians and tourists alike, with a selection of seasonal dishes and sharers, award-winning Butcombe beers, local cider, wine and cocktails.
+An iconic pub, beloved by locals, The Pig & Fiddle gastropub in the centre of Bath is a popular stop for both Bathonians and tourists alike – especially after taking in the stunning sights of Bath Abbey.
 Catch the latest big game on the flatscreen TVs, or chill in the atmospheric sun-trap beer garden – and you can’t miss the unique, delicious Piggy sharing roast dinners on Sundays!
-For a beautiful and boutique place to stay, check out the sister venue next door, Broad Street Townhouse.
+For a beautiful and boutique place to stay, check out the sister venue next door, Broad Street Townhouse hotel.

 Nestled in the heart of Bath city, Bath Abbey was the last great medieval church to be built in England.

 Considered to be one of the country’s finest examples of gothic architecture, the Grade I-listed abbey draws hundreds of thousands of visitors through its doors each year.

 Bath Abbey has a rich and fascinating history spanning over 1,200 years.
 Its first iteration was as an Anglo-Saxon monastery built in 757 AD, which was later pulled down to make way for the construction of a Norman cathedral in 1090.
 Four centuries later, the cathedral lay in ruins, and work to transform it into the abbey we know today began in 1499.